 Pour the dough into a donut mold using a small spoon or piping bag, preferably silicone.
 Now, shake gently until smooth and bake the donuts for about 13-15 minutes.
 Then remove them from the mold and let them cool.

 For the glaze, chop the white chocolate and melt it with oil in a hot water bath; add another teaspoon of oil if the mixture is still too thick.
 Divide among as many bowls as you want colors.
 Add one kind of coloring powder to each bowl and mix very well.
 Attention: It's best to start with ½ teaspoon and then add more and more until you get the color you want.

 Juicy cake made with natural ingredients and no white flour, refined sugar, butter, or eggs to make it moist.

 We continue with the recipe: Using a spoon, spread the chocolate over the donuts; alternatively, dip donuts upside down.
 Now, it's time for decorating as desired with chopped almonds, berries, cacao nibs, shredded coconut, or similar.
 Allow to set, store in a container and eat fresh if possible.
 However, you can also freeze them.

 I used natural powders to get the donuts colorful.
 These are coloring foods that consist of 100% fruits and vegetables - and fat-soluble to boot.
-They also color (sugarfree or vegan) white chocolate, resulting in a colorful, healthy donut glaze.
+They also color (sugar-free or vegan) white chocolate, resulting in a colorful, healthy donut glaze.
 If you want to bake extra low-calorie donuts, you can use a glaze of powdered erythritol instead of chocolate.
-Since you make the donuts in the oven without frying, you save a lot of the fat anyway.
+Since you make the donuts in the oven without frying, you save much of the fat anyway.